-In the interest of the animals, The Lions Foundation tries to imitate the natural surroundings of the lions as closely as possible.
+In the interest of the animals, The Lions Foundation tries to imitate the natural surroundings of the cats as closely as possible.
 These animals spent most of their lives in a circus or an animal park.
 Their lives changed dramatically when they were given a home at Stichting Leeuw, with much more space to live in and room to develop their natural instincts.
 This was achieved by a strict hands-off policy and as little interaction with the lions as possible.

 At Stichting Leeuw

-When the lions arrived at Stichting Leeuw, some of them were displaying stereotypical behaviour.
+When the lions and tigers arrived at Stichting Leeuw, some of them were displaying stereotypical behaviour.
 Some were scared, nervous or even aggressive.
 They physical state varied from underfed and ill, to overfed and apathic.
 Everything was undertaken to improve the well-being of the lions.
 Their physical health was improved by feeding them the right kind of meat and the right amount of food, enriched with food supplements.
 They also get the right amount of exercise, by letting them play in the big hall or letting them ‘hunt’ with the hunting simulator.
 Their mental health was improved by surrounding the outside enclosures with a natural fence, so that the animals feel safe, by adhering to a strict hands-off policy and by continually bonding with the keepers.
 The animals receive health training, which means that each lion is being trained, on a voluntary basis, by the keepers a couple of times a week, to enable the vet to easily do routine checkups and treatments, without having to sedate the animal.
 The training also improves the bond of trust between lion and keeper, and it is enrichment in the daily lives of the animals – it proved to be a lot of fun for them!

 The effects of all efforts on the animals’ well-being is continually being studied and observed, by for instance biology students and of course by the keepers and volunteers.
 The results of these studies are used to improve the quality of life of the rescued animals wherever possible.
 The research on the well-being of the lions doesn’t stop when they are returned to their natural habitat.